CamiloPinzon/monster-killer/README.md

 ## ✨ Features

 - **Health System**: Visual health bars for both player and monster
-- **Attack Mechanics**: Deal damage to the monster
+- **Attack Mechanics**: Deal damage to the monster with regular attacks
+- **Strong Attack**: Deal more damage (up to 17) at the cost of higher monster counterattack
+- **Heal**: Restore player health during battle (up to 20 HP)
-- **Monster Counterattack**: The monster fights back after each attack
+- **Monster Counterattack**: The monster fights back after each player action
-- **Bonus Life**: Player starts with 1 bonus life
+- **Bonus Life System**: Player starts with 1 bonus life that activates automatically when health reaches 0
-- **Game Over Detection**: Win/lose conditions based on health
+- **Game Over Detection**: Win/lose/draw conditions based on health

 ## 🎯 Planned Features

-The following features are available in the UI but not yet fully implemented:
+The following feature is available in the UI but not yet fully implemented:
-- **Strong Attack**: Deal more damage at the cost of higher risk
-- **Heal**: Restore player health during battle
 - **Battle Log**: View the history of all actions taken during the game

 ## 🚀 Getting Started